-All students study science at Montgomery and when students join us in Year 7, they complete a Year 5-8 transitional Key Stage 3 curriculum.
-This is then followed by a three-year Key Stage 4 program of study (Years 9, 10 and 11) using the AQA Trilogy specifications.
-Currently, our Year 11 cohort is split into separate science and combined science cohorts, but from 2020-2021, all students will study the separate science pathway at Key Stage 4.
+All students study science at Montgomery and when students join us in Year 7, they begin an exciting 5-year learning journey that covers in full the National Curriculum.
+Currently, our Year 11 cohort is split into separate science and combined science cohorts, but from 2020-2021, all students will study the separate science pathway at Key Stage 4 to enhance breadth and depth of the science curriculum.
 This comprehensive course is designed to enhance curiosity and this enables students to search for meaning in natural and physical phenomena with a critical, creative but evidence-based mindset.

 Alongside the science curriculum at Montgomery, lies a plethora of extracurricular activities.
 As well as popular Year 7 and 8 science clubs, we also run a space club, an award-winning STEM club and a science creative arts club.
 We also organise a yearly science visit to Paris.
 This important science enrichment serves to motivate, inspire and enthuse our students.
 It supplements our academic curriculum and allows students to appreciate that science can change lives for the better in terms of the environment, medicine, technology, business and commerce.
 Making science more accessible and linking it to careers in the real world is how we believe we will develop and encourage the scientists of the future.